The incidence of acute oak decline is on the increase as it spreads across Britain

 Acute oak decline (AOD)is a new disease mainly affecting native oak trees in Britain, and considered to have first made a presence in Britain 30‑35 years ago.
 It is most prevalent on English or pedunculate oak (Quercus robur) and sessile oak (Quercus petraea).

 Recent spatial epidemiology studies show that the disease can spread from tree to tree and so it is necessary to know where it occurs at the landscape level as well as its distribution within sites.
 With this knowledge in hand, we can map the distribution of AOD, monitor spread of the disease andpredict at risk areas.
 Then through proactive management, prevent or curb the spread of the disease to unaffected areas and protect trees not yet affected.

 This work area is funded in part by the Forestry Commission and in part, by Defra.
 Collaborative work with Rothamsted Research and Cambridge University is under way.

-Forest Research holds a database on symptomatic oak trees reported to the Disease and Diagnostic Service (DDAS).
+Forest Research holds a database on symptomatic oak trees reported to the Tree Health Diagnostic and Advisory Service.
 Reports of symptomatic trees are collected and where possible, verified.
 Collation of these reports has allowed the known distribution of AOD to be mapped (See distribution maps below).